 Next arrange the blackberries on the tart, however you choose.
 I chose to go with the lines of the tart.

 Place the tart in the oven and bake for 30 – 35 minutes.
-There will be some juice that leaks, but I found, once the 30 minutes baking time was up, it had concentrated and did not make that part of the tart soggy.
+While some juice from the fruit leaks, I found, once the 30 minutes baking time was up, it had concentrated and did not make that part of the tart soggy.

 The tart is cooked when the outside crust is golden brown and the base, when gently lifted, is golden brown too.

-Immediately remove the Blackberry Nectarine Tart from the baking tray and place on a cooling rack.
+Transfer the Blackberry Nectarine Tart on to a cooling rack.
 This keeps the tart bottom and crust nice and flaky.

 Serve warm or cold.
 This tart was perfectly complimented by a scoop a good, vanilla ice cream.